berkmancenter/internet_dashboard/docs/creating_a_widget.md

 For CSS, all your widgets will receive a class with the same name as your widget package (__not__ the name of your widget's export), e.g. `.example-widget`.
 Any custom info or settings popup you create will receive the same class with the popup type appended, e.g. `.example-widget-info` or `.example-widget-settings`.
 Scope all CSS you write within these classes to prevent clashes with other widgets.

+If your widget shows the name of a selected country within it, please wrap its display in a `widget.showCountry` conditional.
+Widgets can be embedded in contexts such that the country is already obvious, so we support the ability to hide the country name from being repeated in the widget itself.

 Adding the Widget
 -----------------